boytchev/oops.js/examples/index.md

-# Examples
+# Gallery

-This page lists short online demos for supported shaders.<br>
+This page is a showcase of supported effects.<br>
-They can be used to play with the shaders' parameters.
+The demos are made simple on purpose.
+Then can be used to pick desired parameters of the effects.

 ## Contents
 <span style="font-size:80%; font-weight:300;">